DropMyEmail/dropmyemail-api-docs/index.md

 ### Things to Note

 Currently the API is partial complete.
-We also do not support backup for Gmail/Google apps email accounts at the moment.
+We also do not support backup and migrate for Gmail/Google apps email accounts at the moment.
 We will definitely add support for Gmail/Google email accounts very soon.
 Do check back often for updates.

 #### JSON endpoints